Concordium/concordium-rust-smart-contracts/CTS1.rst

     - JSON array of Attribute JSON objects
     - Assign a number of attributes to the token type.
   * - ``localization`` (optional)
-    - JSON object with locales as field names (RFC5646) and field values are URI JSON object to JSON files.
+    - JSON object with locales as field names (:rfc:`5646`) and field values are URL JSON object to JSON files.
-    - URI's to JSON files with localized token metadata.
+    - URL's to JSON files with localized token metadata.

 Optionally a SHA256 hash of the JSON file can be logged with the TokenMetadata event for checking integrity.
-Since the metadata json file could contain URIs, a SHA256 hash can optionally be associated with the URI.
+Since the metadata json file could contain URLs, a SHA256 hash can optionally be associated with the URL.
-To associate a hash with a URI the JSON value is an object:
+To associate a hash with a URL the JSON value is an object:

-.. list-table:: URI JSON Object
+.. list-table:: URL JSON Object
   :header-rows: 1

   * - Property
     - JSON value type [JSON-Schema]
     - Description
-  * - ``uri``
+  * - ``url``
-    - string [``uri-reference``]
+    - string (:rfc:`3986`) [``uri-reference``]
-    - An URI.
+    - An URL.
   * - ``hash`` (optional)
     - string
-    - A SHA256 hash of the URI content encoded as a hex string.
+    - A SHA256 hash of the URL content encoded as a hex string.

 Attributes are objects with the following fields: